-Having a Guinea pig isn’t something that will take tons of cash from your pocket, but still, having a high-quality cage is mandatory.
+Having a guinea pig isn’t something that will take tons of cash from your pocket.
+But still, having a high-quality cage is mandatory.

 What Makes a Guinea Pig Cage Great?

-Generally, a cage with modular design is always welcome.
+Generally, a cage with a modular design is always welcome.
 Modular means that you can easily modify it and adapt it to a new Guinea pig or simply to a new condition if needed.
 For example, it needs to provide easy cleaning, a lot of space, a possibility for expansion, and much more.
 Here are the most important factors:

 When it comes to height, it’s a bit less critical, but 15 to 20 inches will suffice.
-The best thing about this size is that it can easily fit two Guinea pigs!
+The best thing about this size is that it can easily fit two guinea pigs.
 And when you look at it better, it’s not that big and will not take too much space in your house.

 Ease of Cleaning